mbryzek/schema-evolution-manager/README.md

     migration tools.

   - No rollback.
 We have found in practice that rolling back schema changes is not 100% reliable.
-Therefore we intentially do NOT support rollback.
+Therefore we inentionally do NOT support rollback.
 This is an often debated element of sem, and although the design itself could be easily extended to support rollback, we currently have no plans to do so.